-Attorney C. Christine Filmore Johnston Completes New Volumes of the New Hampshire Practice Treatise Series
+Attorney C. Christine Fillmore Johnston Completes New Volumes of the New Hampshire Practice Treatise Series

 Drummond Woodsum is pleased to announce that attorney C. Christine Johnston has completed new volumes of the New Hampshire Practice treatise series, an essential resource for New Hampshire lawyers covering various practice areas, particularly in municipal law.